By Georgios, Maren & Julian

 Firstly, even though it did not occur in Banco Popular, the SRB could come to the assessment that the three criteria are not fulfilled, thus no resolution decision would be concluded.
 As occurred in the ABLV case, whereto the ECJ decided that the SRB’s non-resolution decision could not be challenged (Ernests Bernis case).
 The action for annulment (Art.
 263 TFEU) by the shareholders, on which the decision had an economic effect, was inadmissible due to the missing legal effect on them.
 This makes the non-resolution decision unchallengeable for the ones economically affected, questioning the legal accountability.

-Thirdly, even when the SRB’s decisions are reviewed by the Commission or the Council, the short deadlines of 24 hours and 12 hours provided by the SRMR, could cause doubt about a thorough review.
+Thirdly, even when the SRB’s decisions are reviewed by the Commission or the Council, the short deadlines of 24 hours and 12 hours provided by the SRMR, could cause doubt to a thorough review.
 Creating concerns about the de facto integrity and actual facilitation of such a review process.
-The 77-minute-long Commission’s review of the Banco Popular resolution scheme, indicates more of an approval of SRB’s decisions, without any real assessment. although it could be argued that the Commission is involved as an observer beforehand and therefore steers the SRB, using their final say as a negotiation tool.
+The 77 minute long Commission’s review of the Banco Popular resolution scheme, indicates more of an approval of SRB’s decisions, without any real assessment. although it could be argued that the Commission is involved as an observer beforehand and therefore steers the SRB, using their final say as a negotiation tool.
 However, is this sufficient to quantify a thorough assessment.